 I am being funding by Social Statistics in the school of Social Sciences.

 I completed a British Psychological Society accredited BSc degree in Psychology in 2016 from Manchester Metropolitan University.
-I then went on to study MSc Psychology (by research).
+I then went on to study MSc Psychology (by research) achieving distinction.

-Throughout my studies I have been a volunteer at the Rochdale Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
+Throughout my studies I have been a volunteer at a local Youth Offending Service and with a local charity in Manchester that aims to provide emotional, social and practical support to asylum seekers and refugees.
 Within both these roles I have worked alongside, supported and researched groups of people who are consistently misrepresented within policy and public discourse.

 Dr Kingsley Purdem